Where neuroscience and artificial intelligence converge.

 - Can AI pave the way to a grand theory of brain function?
 Or at least help us understand how brains work?

 - How is machine learning different than animal learning?

 - How is machine thinking different from animal thinking?

 If you’re a neuroscientist…

-Learn how AI techniques, like machine learning, deep learning, and neural networks can help you explore your data, generate hypotheses, and publish in top tier journals (here’s to that last one, ha!)
+Learn how AI techniques, like machine learning, deep learning, and neural networks can help you explore your data, generate hypotheses, model how our brains work.